How to tell my story?

 But the truth comes out one day: we are stronger than what tries to destroy us, we are indestructible, like a Phoenix we are reborn from the ashes and we continue to grow, to make our light shine.
 The experience that caused us pain can now teach us how strong we are.
 Strong to endure and continue to live, strong to overcome our own doubts and fears and move forward with the determination to make a different future and a better present for ourselves and for those who will come after us, so that there are no more abused women in the world.

 Isabel Mendes is an Intuitive Life Coach, master in ThetaHealing® and Access Bars® practitioner, with the mission of helping women who have suffered or suffer from abuse, find their way back to self-love, self-respect and dignity.
-Facilitating the healing of wounds that are still open and also bringing healing and understanding to the initial wound, the starting point and the subconscious beliefs that lead these people to attract predators in their lives.
+Facilitating the healing of wounds that are still open and also bringing healing and understanding to the initial wound, the starting point and the subconscious beliefs that lead these people to attract perpetrators in their lives.

 Isabel has a natural and strong intuition and offers a deep holistic experience to her clients.
 She has 3 children and worked as a Public Relations and Photographer for many years before becoming a Life Coach.